9brada6/tabs-with-posts/tests/manual_testing.md

 ### Components

 - Components settings by default should be collapsed(hidden).
+- Order of components tab buttons should be the same as they appear in the HTML.
 - If any component setting change, components settings should be open.
 This should work either if the page is refreshed, or if a new/previous style was selected.
 - The only component setting controls that should be used are: number, pickr color-picker, select.
 - If any new setting control is added, make sure that is verified.